 Truth: The pH of magnesium hydroxide is even higher than that of baking soda, making it potentially even more irritating than baking soda!

-Myth 4: Kaolin Clay is a Great Deodorant Ingredient
+Myth 4: Kaolin Clay is a Great Deodorant Ingredient (Time to Dispel This Sweat Fact)

 Truth: Kaolin clay is often included in deodorant formulations to help absorb odor.
 But here’s the issue: If you’ve switched to a deodorant because you want to avoid the aluminum in an anti-perspirant, you may be interested to learn that kaolin clay is made up of several minerals including kaolin, silicon and aluminum!